 - Mange is a skin condition caused by the 'sarcoptes' mite.

 - Sarcoptes mites are tiny skin parasites that burrow under the skin, cause an intense itch, crusty skin, and hair loss.

 - Symptoms of mange are often severe and get worse over time.

 - Mange is highly contagious and is most commonly caught from infected dogs and foxes.

-- Book an appointment with your vet if you think your dog might have mange – they will be able to prescribe a treatment to kill the mites and soothe your dog's skin.
+- Get in touch with your vet if you think your dog might have mange – they will be able to prescribe a treatment to kill the mites and soothe your dog's skin.

 - Contrary to popular belief, people cannot get scabies from dogs with mange.

 Mange is a skin condition caused by a tiny mite called ‘Sarcoptes scabiei’.
 Mange mites burrow under the skin, cause an intense itch, pain, crusty skin and hair loss.
 Mange mites live on dogs and foxes and are very contagious.
 Contrary to popular belief, people cannot catch scabies from a dog with mange.

 Mange mites often start by affecting the ears, elbows, hocks (ankles), but in severe cases can spread across the whole body.
 Left untreated, mange can lead to deep skin infections and make a dog very poorly.
 Symptoms include:

 Treatment for mange is relatively straightforward and often includes: